Foreign relations of India: Africa

 As of the year 2011, India's total trade with Africa is over US$46 billion and its total investment is over US$11 billion with a US$5.7 billion line of credit for executing various projects in Africa.

 India has had good relationships with most sub-Saharan African nations for most of its history.
-In the Prime Minister's visit to Mauritius in 1997, the two countries secured a deal to new Credit Agreement of INR 105 million (US$3 million) to finance the import by Mauritius of capital goods, consultancy services and consumer durable from India.
+In the Prime Minister's visit to Mauritius in 1997, the two countries secured a deal to new Credit Agreement of INR 105 million (US$3 million) to finance the import by Mauritius of capital goods, consultancy services, and consumer durables from India.
 The government of India secured a rice and medicine agreement with the people of Seychelles.
 India continued to build upon its historically close relations with Ethiopia, Kenya, Uganda, and Tanzania.
-Visits from political ministers from Ethiopia provided opportunities for strengthening bilateral cooperation between the two countries in the fields of education and technical training, water resources management and development of small industries.
+Visits from political ministers from Ethiopia provided opportunities for strengthening bilateral cooperation between the two countries in the fields of education and technical training, water resources management, and development of small industries.
 This has allowed India to gain benefits from nations that are forgotten by other Western Nations.
-The South African president, Thabo Mbeki has called for a strategic relationship between India and South Africa to avoid imposition by Western Nations.
+The South African president, Thabo Mbeki, has called for a strategic relationship between India and South Africa to avoid imposition by Western Nations.
 India continued to build upon its close and friendly relations with Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Zambia, and Zimbabwe.
-The Minister of Foreign Affairs arranged for the sending of Special Envoys to each of these countries during 1996–97 as a reaffirmation of India's assurance to strengthening cooperation with these countries in a spirit of South-South partnership.
+The Minister of Foreign Affairs arranged for the sending of Special Envoys to each of these countries during 1996–97 as a reaffirmation of India's assurance to strengthen cooperation with these countries in a spirit of South-South partnership.
 These relations have created a position of strength with African nations that other nations may not possess.

 Americas

 Prime Minister Narendra Modi meets the President of Mexico, Claudia Sheinbaum on the sidelines of 51st G7 Summit.

-India's commonalities with developing nations in Latin America, especially Brazil and Mexico have continued to grow.
+India's commonalities with developing nations in Latin America, especially Brazil and Mexico, have continued to grow.
 India and Brazil continue to work together on the reform of the Security Council through the G4 nations while having also increased strategic and economic cooperation through the IBSA Dialogue Forum.
-The process of finalising a Preferential Trade Agreement (PTA) with MERCOSUR (Brazil, Argentina, Uruguay, and Paraguay) is on the itinerary and negotiations are being held with Chile.
+The process of finalising a Preferential Trade Agreement (PTA) with MERCOSUR (Brazil, Argentina, Uruguay, and Paraguay) is on the itinerary, and negotiations are being held with Chile.
 Brazilian president Luiz Inácio Lula da Silva was the guest of honour at the 2004 Republic Day celebrations in New Delhi.